nathandyer98/Seeter-Client/README.md

 # Seeter-Client

-Seeter is a very simple text-based tweeter application for in-house use by your organisation.
+Seeter is a very simple text-based tweeter application for in-house use by an organisation.
 The intent is to provide a lightweight messaging library that can be quickly integrated into other development projects, e.g., by running it from shell scripts, embedding it into other applications, and so on.